 Advice and all travel immunisations, including Yellow Fever, are available from the practice nurse - however only Yellow Fever is available at the Langford surgery.
 Ideally travel immunisation appointments will be made at least six weeks before and preferably three months, before you intend to travel.
 More information and a questionnaire are available on the above Travel Vaccinations tab.

 Influenza and Pneumococcal Injections

 Our practice nurses run flu clinics during the winter months, starting in September (depending on vaccine availability).
 Injections are recommended for those over 65 or with chronic medical conditions.
 At-risk patients are also invited to have a pneumococcal vaccination.

 Disease Management Clinics

 All doctors and nurses are available for lifestyle advice and health promotion.
 We have dedicated nurse/doctor-led clinics for diabetes, as well as nurse-led clinics for coronary heart disease, stroke, hypertension, asthma, COPD and epilepsy.
-Practice nurses are trained as smoking-cessation advisers and give help and support to those quitting smoking and advice on the use of nicotine replacement therapy.
 Weight management is a priority for the practice and all nurses can provide support for patients on a weight loss programme.

 The practice has limited access to an on-site counsellor to whom referrals for very specific problems may be made.

 Visiting consultants hold clinics in Bicester and we are able to refer patients to these services.